 Pets, Bikes, And Golf Clubs

 Carry-on or trackside bike service is available at many unstaffed stations.
-The booking process lets you see if this service is open for your trip.
+The booking process allows you to check if this service is available for your trip.

-Golf Clubs and pet services may be available for a fee, and like with bikes, booking this service happens during booking.
+Golf Clubs and pet services may be available for a fee.
+As with bikes, this service is booked during the booking process.

 If you have a service or comfort animal, check Amtrak’s service animal policy before booking to ensure your animal qualifies and learn how to book your trip correctly.

-There are a few ways to buy tickets for your next Amtrak adventure, including at SOME unstaffed stations.
-Amtrak trains sell out so often that it is best to buy them early.
+There are a few ways to buy tickets for your next Amtrak adventure, including at some unstaffed stations.
+However, because Amtrak trains often sell out, it is best to purchase them in advance.

 Quik-Trak Ticket Machines

-Quik-Trak Machines are at busier, unstaffed stations, but not all.
+Quik-Trak Machines are at busier, unstaffed stations, but not at all.

 Most transactions and ticket printing are available only by card.
-To avoid frustration, verify the availability of machines at the station.
+To avoid frustration, verify the availability of machines at the station before you arrive.

 - The machines only accept cards.